aisingapore/Novella/README.md

 The recommender system combines the following 2 ideas:

-* **Semantic similarity** - Similar items can be found based on the natural language characteristics of their titles
+* **Semantic similarity** - Similar items can be found based on the natural language characteristics of their titles/descriptions
 * **Transactional similarity** - Similar items can be found based on the transactions of other users who have items in common

-*Note that since transactions here refer to borrowings or downloads of a title, they are a form of implicit feedback.*

 Schematic of how the model works: